 Stricter controls on environment-impacting substances are being implemented in countries around the world.
 Examples include the European ELV Directive, the European Union's Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) Regulation, which went into effect in June 2007, and Japan's Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture.
-The Japan Automobile Manufacturers Association has launched a voluntary program to help minimize the potential release of formaldehyde, toluene and other volatile organic compounds (VOCs)\ in vehicle cabins.
-This program utilizes the VOC guidance value established by the Ministry of Health, Labor and Welfare for specific substances in January 2002 to be met for all new models manufactured or sold in .Japan after April 2007.
+The Japan Automobile Manufacturers Association has launched a voluntary program to help minimize the potential release of formaldehyde, toluene and other volatile organic compounds (VOCs) in vehicle cabins.
+This program utilizes the VOC guidance value established by the Ministry of Health, Labor and Welfare for specific substances in January 2002 to be met for all new models manufactured or sold by Nissan in Japan after April 2007.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors